KSuljic/EEG_Studie_Demo/README.md

 Example of an EEG recording (Andrii Cherninskyi licensed under CC BY-SA 4.0).

-  We used unsupervised machine learning to detect and clean up anomalies in our EEG recordings.
+  We used unsupervised machine learning to detect and clean up anomalies in our EEG recordings (example only).

 ![EEGrecording](/Methods/Unsupervised.png)